 We’re passionate about beds.
 It runs through our veins and our obsession to make better beds has been passed down in the family from generation to generation.

 Our business is a family one, we treat it, and everyone in it as our own.
-It’s not just our own family ties, but many other families have also passed down their skills within the business, to sons and daughters, aunties, uncles and great-great grandfathers.
+It’s not just our own family ties, but many other families have also passed down their skills within the business, to sons and daughters, aunties and uncles.
 We truly are a family business and we care about what we do.

 Ronnie Spinks, 1958

 We only ever make beds that we’re happy to sleep on ourselves.